VGerris/asus-tuf-15-opencore/README.md

 - [x] Sleep & Wake

 - [x] ...

-> 1. The above functions are only tested and passed in AN715-51.
-> 1. Whether the native refresh rate adjustment is available depends on the model and production batch of the screen.

  ## ## Issues & Solutions
  ### macOS
  * [Hackintool: The Swiss army knife of vanilla Hackintoshing.](https://github.com/headkaze/Hackintool)